Friendly Neighbors and Exceptional Schools

 Incorporated in 1888, we have evolved from cotton and cattle fields to sustained growth and economic success.
 The reputation of the school district draws people from throughout the DFW Metroplex.
 Neighborhood development is on the rise, offering diverse living options in a semi-rural setting.

-Living in Midlothian
+Living in the Midlothian Community

 Midlothian is a welcoming community that offers the charm of small-town America.
 The community hosts downtown events, holiday festivities, fireworks, and parades throughout the year for the entire family to enjoy.